 The typical Eastern Bloc countries' take on the Western

-Rolf Hoppe was born in 1930 as son of a master baker in Ellrich, Thuringia, Germany - situated on the southern edge of the Harz.
-He started acting during his school time in FDJ (Free German Youth movement) amateur drama groups.
+Rolf Hoppe was born in 1930 as the son of a master baker in Ellrich, Thuringia, Germany - situated on the southern edge of the Harz.
+He started acting during his school time in FDJ (Free German Youth Movement) amateur drama groups.
 After his apprenticeship as a baker, Rolf worked from 1945 to 1948, as a coachman.
 He then started an actors’ training at the in Erfurt.

 Hoppe suffered from temporary vocal cord paralysis in 1950 and worked during this period as an animal keeper for Zirkus Aeros.
 He was later engaged at the Thalia Theater in Halle (Saale) and at the Young World Theatre in Leipzig.
 He acted at the Staatsschauspiel Dresden, the Deutsches Theater in Berlin, and the Salzburg Festival.
 He was internationally active in Switzerland, Italy, and China.

-From 1964 on, Rolf Hoppe often appeared in films produced by the DEFA, the state-owned film studio in the German Democratic Republic (East-Germany).
+From 1964 on, Rolf Hoppe often appeared in films produced by the DEFA, the state-owned film studio in the German Democratic Republic (East Germany).
 One of his first films was the drama Der Frühling braucht Zeit/The Spring Takes Time (Günter Stahnke, 1966), which was banned by the Communist authorities shortly after it was released.

 He played villains in different ‘Osterns’ (the Eastern - the typical Eastern Bloc countries' take on the Western).
 An example is Spur des Falken/Trail of the Falcon (Gottfried Kolditz, 1968), starring Gojko Mitic as the Indian hero.